mokasha2020/mokasha2020.github.io/_pages/about.md

 I am also skilled in Project Management and Engineering Management.

-I'm currently looking for a Software role with focus on AI/Machine Learning/Data Analysis.
-I have skills analyzing and cleaning data using SQL, R scripting, along with creating data visualizations in Tableau.
+I have skills in AI/Machine Learning and cleaning data using SQL, R scripting, along with creating data visualizations in Tableau.

 I am also working on Machine Learning projects utilizing Tensorflow and Python.